 5. Establish Notification and Monitoring Systems

 Remember when the only way to reach someone quickly was by a single phone or fax number, assuming they were there to receive either?

-Today, we have to have – immediately at hand – the means to reach our internal and external stakeholders using multiple modalities.
+Today, we need to have – immediately at hand – the means to reach our internal and external stakeholders using multiple modalities.
 Many of us have several phone numbers, more than one email address, and can receive SMS (text) messages or faxes.
 Instant Messenger programs, either public or proprietary, are also very popular for business and personal use.
 We can even send audio and video messages via email.
 And then, of course, there is social media.
 This may be the best/fastest way to reach some of our stakeholders, but setting up social media accounts for this purpose and developing a number of followers/friends/contacts on the various social media platforms (e.g., Facebook, LinkedIn, Google+) is not something you can do after a crisis breaks, because nowhere does news of a crisis spread faster and more out of your control than on social media.